 Creating a new rule through the enrichments dialog box automatically applies it to the enrichment.

 From the left navigation bar, go to AudienceStream > Visitor / Visit Attributes to view your attributes.
-You can optionally filter your view by clicking on any the available options in the side bar.
-Then click your desired attribute to expand the details.
+You can optionally filter your view by clicking on any the available options in the Attributes side bar. and then click the desired attribute to expand the details.

 The name of an event attribute must match the name of the variable implemented.

 Use the following steps to add an enrichment:

 An imported attribute is a variable that was originally created in the corresponding Tealium iQ profile.
 These variables are automatically detected and pulled in as event-scoped attributes.
 When you modify a variable in Tealium iQ (and publish), the changes are instantly applied to the matching attribute in EventStream.

 Imported attributes are not editable.
 You must use Tealium iQ to manage them.